rwx-yxu/ManMet-zet/programming-languages-and-SE-frameworks/1/notes/README.md

 * Risk handling - Most suitable for projects with an undefined scope that has many unknown risks due to risk analysis and handling at every phase.
+* Good for large projects - Risk handling allows to minimise potential cost if handled appropriately making the Spiral model suitable for large projects.
+* Flexibility in Requirements - Changes to requirements are allowed in later phases by this model
+* Customer satisfaction - Customer is kept informed of the product at early phases and are used to using the system even before completion.
+  The model allows for customer input on a regular basis as requirements change to meet customer satisfaction.

+### Disadvantages
+* Complex - The model requires more investment from the customer and management to identify risks.
+* Expensive - Not suitable for smaller scale projects due to prototyping at each phase.
+* Too dependant on risk analysis - Without a high level of expertise in subject domain, the model will not allow for appropriate risk management at each phase.
+* Difficult time management - The number of phases may not be known at the start of a project so setting out time scales for deliverables will be difficult.